kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md

 \(c\) Automatic Pressure Altitude Reporting Equipment and ATC Transponder System Integration Test.
 The test must be conducted by an appropriately rated person under the conditions specified in paragraph (a).
 Measure the automatic pressure altitude at the output of the installed ATC transponder when interrogated on Mode C at a sufficient number of test points to ensure that the altitude reporting equipment, altimeters, and ATC transponders perform their intended functions as installed in the aircraft.
 The difference between the automatic reporting output and the altitude displayed at the altimeter shall not exceed 125 feet.

-\(d\) Records: Comply with the provisions of §43.9 of this chapter as to content, form, and disposition of the records.
+\(d\) Records: Comply with the provisions of [[Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md#§43.9   Content, form, and disposition of maintenance, preventive maintenance, rebuilding, and alteration records (except inspections performed in accordance with part 91, part 125, §135.411(a)(1), and §135.419 of this chapter).|§43.9]] of this chapter as to content, form, and disposition of the records.
 The person performing the altimeter tests shall record on the altimeter the date and maximum altitude to which the altimeter has been tested and the persons approving the airplane for return to service shall enter that data in the airplane log or other permanent record.

 <div>